sepal-contrib/fcdm/doc/en.rst

 Compute
 *******

-Click on :guilabel:`run fcdm computation` to launch the process in GEE. the layers will automatically be displayed on the visualisation map.
+Click on :guilabel:`Run FCDM Computation` to launch the process in GEE.
+The layers will automatically be displayed on the visualisation map.

 .. warning::

-    This operation ctake no time as the actual coputation is done when the map refresh itself.
+    This operation takes no time as the actual computation is done when the map refreshes itself.

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/fcdm/master/doc/img/run_fcdm.png
     :title: the run panel